IBM/cp4ba-client-onboarding-scenario/21.0.2/Step 6 - Business Automation Application.md

 17. In the **Connection name** field, enter **External BAW System**.

-18. In the **System URL** field, enter the host name of the BAW server that you previously used in navigator for the automation service but this time, include `https://`
+18. In the **System URL** field, enter the host name of the BAW server that you previously used in navigator for the automation service (starting with `https://bawaut..`.

 19. Enter the admin credentials and click **Next**.